 Toner is a step that a lot of people overlook.
 In a Korean skincare routine, however, toner is an important step that shouldn’t be skipped.
 Why is toner important?
 After washing your face and exfoliating, toning again helps to remove any leftover residue as well as balance the pH of your skin.
 Look for toners free of alcohol, as toner is meant to hydrate your skin (not dry it out).

 This toner is 100% alcohol-free and formulated with awesome ingredients, including chamomile (soothes and hydrates), witch hazel (tone and tighten pores), and allantoin (helps soften the skin).
 If you don’t like this option, you can choose a different option from this list of the best Korean toners!

 Step 5: Essence/Serums/Treatments

 What’s the difference between them, and which one do you need?
 There’s a debate as to what’s important, what your skin needs, and which step you need first.
-An essence and serum are somewhat similar, but they are different from one another.
+Essence and serum are somewhat similar, but they are different from one another.
 An essence is thinner or more water-like.
 It’s used to help the absorption of serums, treatments, and moisturizers.
 Therefore, it’s a step you can have in both your morning and evening routines.
 In the evening, it can help with serums, and it can help with moisturizers in the morning.

 A serum, on the other hand, is thicker in consistency in comparison to an essence.
 When applying products to your face after cleansing, you should apply from thinnest to thickest (hence why serums and treatments follow toner and essence).
 A serum is more concentrated and will generally target a specific skin concern.
 There are a number of different serums, ranging from those for discoloration, acne, wrinkles, etc. Find a serum that works with your skincare goals.